oogles/djem/docs/topics/models.rst

 The :class:`Versionable` class is designed as a mixin for Django models, providing a ``version`` field that is automatically incremented on every save.

+.. versionchanged:: 0.7

+    The :class:`Versionable` mixin was previously called ``VersioningMixin``.
+The old name is still available for backwards compatibility, but is considered deprecated.

 Usage
 -----